SimonDedman/MarSpatAuto/README.md

 Could use the note field https://www.bibtex.com/format/ multiple times allowed.
 Could also add SM links here?

 # Ok so what do *I* do?
 Go to issues, think of an explanatory variable you use.
 Is there an issue for that?
 No?
 Create one.
-Go one better and find the highest res publically availavle dataset for that.
+Go one better and find the highest res publically available dataset for that.
 If nothing else, create the issue.
+Or create an issue to chat about any element of this.
+Cheers!